NASM Certified Personal Trainer Exam – Introduction

 #4.
 Static and dynamic postural assessments, for instance:

-- static (no movement necessary) postural assessments which can reveal:
+- Static (no movement necessary) postural assessments can reveal:

 - pronation distortion syndrome – flat feet, adducted and internally rotated knees (knock knees)